What is a Dry Check Inspection?

 Do You Need a Dry Check Inspection?

-Below is a quick list of questions you should be asking if you have had water damage and hired a restoration contractor.
+Below is a quick list of questions you should be asking if you’ve had water damage and hired a restoration contractor.

 Was drying equipment in place for just 3 to 5 days?